Business Education - Business & Marketing Education Comprehensive Emphasis Requirements (BSE)

 The Business Education Bachelor of Science in Education with Business & Marketing Education Comprehensive Emphasis leads to licensure to teach courses in all areas of the business curriculum, including accounting, marketing, personal finance, business law, general business, and keyboarding at the Wisconsin Department of Public Instruction Early Childhood through Adolescence developmental level (all ages in a public school).

-Students will be required to pass additional assessments prior to student teaching and licensure.
+Students may be required to pass additional assessments prior to student teaching and licensure.